 - Chat rooms: intimidation or abuse when participating in chat rooms

 - Instant Message: abusive instant messages (such as on social media, MSN, Yahoo and so on)

-- Websites: where secret or personal details are revealed in an abusive way or where nasty or unpleasant comments are posted
+- Websites: secret or personal details being revealed in an abusive way or nasty or unpleasant comments being posted

 - Flaming: online fights using electronic messages with angry and vulgar language

 - Harassment: repeatedly sending nasty, mean, and insulting messages

 - Denigration: “dissing” someone online, or sending or posting gossip or rumours about a person to damage his or her reputation or friendships

 - Impersonation: pretending to be someone else and posting material to get that person in trouble or danger or to damage that person’s reputation or friendships